About Divine Mercy Parish

 Historical Parish records, photographs, and other pertinent data was placed in a time capsule and buried in the yard of the Town Administration Building.
 The material, prepared by Anna Kulig, is to be uncovered in 2076.

 Fr.
 Ceckowski announced that a new organ was donated to the Church in memory of George and Nelli Motyka by their four children - Chester, Mrs. Constance Kucewicz, Mrs. Dorothy Luzi, and Mrs. Alice Amell.
-The Casavant-Frères organ, known for its rich tone and quality, was built in Canada.
+The new organ, known for its rich tone and quality, was built by Casavant-Frères of Quebec, the world's largest organ manufacturer.

 Under the guidance of Charles DiMascola of the Palmer High School Art Department and with the assistance of Parish Council Chairman Joseph Kszepka, 29 students from CCD classes volunteered to prepare a float that was entered in the Town of Palmer Bicentennial Parade on May 2.
 The float won second prize in the religious category.